greyversarex/Nazorat/replit.md

 # Nazorat - Request Management System

 ## Overview
 A Progressive Web Application (PWA) for managing citizen requests/tickets.
-Built with Python Flask, SQLAlchemy, and Bootstrap 5.
+Built with Python Flask, SQLAlchemy, PostgreSQL, and Bootstrap 5.
 The interface is fully localized in Tajik language.

 ## Project Structure
 ```